3 Easy Ways Community Circle Time Can Improve Wellbeing & Behavior

 • offer support and healing for children suffering a loss

-How to Use Morning Meetings
+How to Use a Community Circle

 Set some basic guidelines for facilitating a smooth-running and effective meeting: